-Here you will experience the beauty that is northern Canada and if you’re here at the right time, you can catch Northern Lights in full force.
-It is truly a magnificent place that is remote, beautiful and strange, yet feels like home.
-I definitely plan on going back.
+Here you will experience the beauty of northern Canada, and if you’re here at the right time, you can catch the Northern Lights in full force.
+It is truly a magnificent remote, beautiful, and strange place, yet it feels like home.
+I plan on going back sometime in the future.

 Halifax has a long maritime history.
 It was a navy port, a hub for privateers, and the main port of entry for immigrants arriving in Canada until 1971.
 It is also the resting place for many passengers of the Titanic.
 There is a lot of history here.
-Despite the major fire in 1917 that destroyed a good part of the city and killed thousands, today’s Halifax has a beautiful waterfront and if you’re up for hiking on the hilly streets, lots of pubs and restaurants to stop by for a drink and a bite to eat.
+Despite the significant fire in 1917 that destroyed a good part of the city and killed thousands, today’s Halifax has a beautiful waterfront, and if you’re up for hiking on the hilly streets, there are lots of pubs and restaurants to stop by for a drink and a bite to eat.

-It is a major university hub with friendly locals and home to Alexander Keith’s brewery where tours are conducted in period costumes and in character.
-A must see.
+It is a significant university hub with friendly locals and home to Alexander Keith’s brewery, where tours are conducted in period costumes and characters.
+A must-see.

-An interesting combination of French and English, Montreal is a fascinating blend of European and North American vibes.
-Here you will find 18th century charm in Old Montreal, glitzy and modern downtown with a range of fantastic cuisine and shopping options.
+With an interesting combination of French and English, Montreal is a fascinating blend of European and North American vibes.
+Here you will find 18th-century charm in Old Montreal, glitzy and modern downtown with a range of fantastic cuisine and shopping options.

 Montreal is also a university town which adds even more layers to the fun and vibrant city that knows how to have a good time.
-I’ve been back to Montreal recently and it the vibe hasn’t changed.
-You can spend few days in the city or go for a quick weekend trip.
-This handy itinerary is a good way to get you started.
+I’ve been back to Montreal recently, and the vibe hasn’t changed.
+You can spend a few days in the city or go for a quick weekend trip, and this handy itinerary is an excellent way to get you started.

-Ottawa is our nation’s capital and is home to our Prime Minister Justin Trudeau, many museums and the Rideau Canal where you can skate your heart out when it freezes during the winter.
-This is one of the many winter activities that is fun for the whole family.
+Ottawa is our nation’s capital and is home to our Prime Minister Justin Trudeau, many museums and the Rideau Canal, where you can skate your heart out when it freezes during the winter.
+This is one of the many winter activities, fun for the whole family.